waiting-for-dev/web_pipe/docs/plugging_operations/composing_operations.md

 # Composing operations

-As we said, operations are functions taking a connection struct and returning a connection struct.
+As we already have said, operations are functions taking a connection struct and returning a connection struct.
 As a result, a composition of operations is an operation in itself (as it also takes a connection struct and returns a connection struct).

-This can be leveraged to plug a whole `web_pipe` application as an operation for another application.
-When you do so, you are plugging an operation which is the composition of all the operations for the given application.
+This can be leveraged to plug a whole `web_pipe` application as an operation to another application.
+Doing so, you are plugging an operation which is the composition of all operations for given application.

 ```ruby
 class HtmlApp